ericoporto/ags-manual-wiki/Templates.md

 directory.
 If the folder is empty, that could happen if AGS Editor installation went wrong, or you have run from an incomplete package.
 What you may try:

-- Reinstall AGS (preferrebly downloading an official release),
+- Reinstall AGS (preferably downloading an official release),
 - Download templates (see below).
 - Copy "Templates" folder from any other versions of AGS if you have them on your computer, but make sure these versions are not newer than the one you're